What's the difference between probiotics and digestive enzymes?

 Digestive enzymes are found in various locations throughout the gastrointestinal tract; including in the saliva, the stomach acid, the pancreatic juice and the body's intestinal secretions.
 Probiotics on the other hand, are more heavily concentrated in the small and large intestines.

-Whilst digestive enzyme supplementation may not be advisable on an ongoing basis, please reassure your patients and customers that probiotics are very safe to use in the long term.
+Whilst digestive enzyme supplementation may not be advisable on an ongoing basis, please be reassured that probiotics are very safe for ongoing use.
 The adult body does not produce its own probiotics, so there is no risk of addiction or dependency when supplementing them.
-For this reason, probiotics, or perhaps certain herbal or Ayurvedic preparations that stimulate digestion, may be the better approach long term.
+For this reason, probiotics, or perhaps certain herbal or Ayurvedic preparations that stimulate digestion, may be the better approach long-term.

-For more in-depth information about probiotics, head over to the Probiotics Learning Lab: What are Probiotics?
+For more in-depth information about probiotics, see: What are Probiotics?

 1. Bairagi, A. et al., (2002).
 'Enzyme producing bacterial flora isolated from fish digestive tracts'.
 Aquaculture Int, 10(2): 109-1212.
 Ojetti, V. et al., (2010).
 'The effect of oral supplementation with Lactobacillus reuteri or tilactase in lactose intolerant patients: randomized trial.'
 Eur Rev Med Pharmacol Sci, 14(3): 163-70

 This FAQ has been answered by Kerry Beeson, BSc (Nut.Med) Nutritional Therapist.